 Canada Digital Adoption Program

-The Government of Canada announced the Canada Digital Adoption Program to help small businesses adapt to the digital economy through enhancing their online presence and adopting digital technologies.
+The Canada Digital Adoption Program is designed to help small businesses adapt to the digital economy through enhancing their online presence and adopting digital technologies.

-As part of the program, the federal government has partnered with the Saskatchewan Economic Development Alliance, Saskatchewan Polytechnic, Digital Main Street and Economic Development Regina to deliver the Grow Your Business Online grant to small businesses.
-Micro-grants of up to $2,400 will be available to assist with costs related to adopting e-commerce.
-Support is available through a network of e-commerce advisors.
+The Government of Canada has partnered with the Saskatchewan Economic Development Alliance, Saskatchewan Polytechnic, Digital Main Street and Economic Development Regina to deliver Grow Your Business Online grant to small businesses.

 Eligible businesses include: